 Sargent Manufacturing, a hardware maker, moved in to New Haven and brought workers from the Amalfi coast of Italy.
 More Italians followed, to make corsets at Strouse, Adler, boots at Candee Rubber Co., clocks at the New Haven Clock Company and carriage parts at C. Cowles and other carriage factories.
 Many families opened small shops out of their homes.

 The neighborhood fell into poverty when factories closed during the Great Depression.
 The city planned to build a highway through Wooster Square during the 1950s and ‘60s, but preservationists rallied.
 Wooster Square was listed on the National Register of Historic Places in 1971.

 For 117 years, the Society of St. Andrew has held a festa at the end of June to honor St. Andrew, who saved Amalfi from Turkish invaders.

 Maine is one of the least Italian states in New England (along with Vermont), but nonetheless 50,000 Italian-Americans live within its borders.
 They began arriving in large numbers around 1900 and moved to Portland’s Little Italy on India Street.
 They came to work in Portland as barbers, carpenters, fishermen, longshoremen, railroad workers and masons.

 Life for Italian immigrants centered on St. Peter's Parish on Federal Street, built in 1929.
-Italians left the Depression in their home country Eventually Portland’s Italian-Americans moved to the suburbs, and Portland’s Little Italy is nearly gone.
+Eventually Portland’s Italian-Americans moved to the suburbs, and Portland’s Little Italy is nearly gone.
 St. Peter’s Parish is still active, and Micucci Grocery Co., Est. 1949., is still open on India Street.
-Amato’s Italian delicatessen, now a chain, still claims to have originated the Italian sandwich
+Amato’s Italian delicatessen, now a chain, still claims to have originated the Italian sandwich.

 The North End of Boston